VermiIIi0n/async-tinydb/README.md

 Almost every method is asynchronous.
 And it's based on `TinyDB 4.7.0+`.
 I will try to keep up with the latest version of `TinyDB`.

-Since I modified it in just a few hours, I'm not sure if it's stable enough for production.
-But hey!
-It passed all the tests anyways.

 ## Major Changes
-* **asynchronous** Say goodbye to blocking IO.
+* **asynchronous**: Say goodbye to blocking IO.

-* **drop support** Only supports Python 3.8+.
+* **drop support**: Only supports Python 3.8+.

-* **event hooks** You can now use event hooks to do something before or after an operation. see [Event Hooks](#event-hooks) for more details.
+* **event hooks**: You can now use event hooks to do something before or after an operation.
+See [Event Hooks](#event-hooks) for more details.

-* **redesigned id & doc class** Now the ID class and Document class are more abstract.
-You can use your own class to replace the default ones in a more pleasing way.
+* **redesigned id & doc class**: The ID and Document classes are more abstract.
+You can customise them more pleasingly.
-  As long as they are inherited from `asynctinydb.table.BaseID/BaseDocument`.
   The default ID class is `IncreID`, which mimics the behaviours of the original `int` ID but requires much fewer IO operations.

-* **db level caching** This significantly improves the performance of all operations.
-But requires more memory, and the responsibility of converting the data to the correct type is moved to the Storage. e.g. `JSONStorage` needs to convert the keys to `str` by itself.
+* **db level caching**: This significantly improves the performance of all operations.
+But it requires more memory, and the responsibility of converting the data to the correct type is moved to the Storage. e.g. `JSONStorage` needs to convert the keys to `str` by itself.

-## Minor differences from the original `TinyDB`:
+## Minor Changes:

 * **lazy-load:** When `access_mode` is set to `'r'`, `FileNotExistsError` is not raised until the first read operation.

 * **ujson:** Using `ujson` instead of `json`.
 Some arguments aren't compatible with `json` Why not `orjson`?
 Because `ujson` is fast enough and has more features.

-* **Storage `closed` property** Original `TinyDB` won't raise exceptions when operating on a closed file.
+* **Storage `closed` property**: Original `TinyDB` won't raise exceptions when operating on a closed file.
 Now the property `closed` of `Storage` classes is required to be implemented.
-An `IOError` will be raised.
+An `IOError should be raised.

   I strongly suggest doing the same for `middleware`.